Travel guide

 Remote work / digital nomad 2-3 weeks 15-20 GB or unlimited

-One advantage of PuraSim eSIMs is that you can top up without reinstalling anything if you run out, so there's no need to buy extra "just in case."
-For a more precise calculation, review how much data you need for travel, where we break down the consumption of maps, streaming, and social media.
+One advantage of PuraSim eSIMs is that you can top up without reinstalling anything if you run short, so there's no need to buy extra "just in case."
+For a more precise calculation, review how to save data on your travel eSIM, with tricks to stretch your GB without running out of connection halfway through your stay.

 How to activate your eSIM with the QR

-Activating your plan is a one-minute process and is done before leaving home, using your usual WiFi.
+Activating your plan is a matter of a minute and is done before leaving home, with your usual WiFi.
 After purchase, you receive a QR code by email; you scan it with your phone's camera from the settings, and the profile is installed.
-Important: install the eSIM before your trip, but do not activate data until you arrive in the Dominican Republic to avoid using up the plan prematurely.
+Important: install the eSIM before the trip, but do not activate data until you arrive in the Dominican Republic to avoid using up the plan early.

 • Check compatibility: almost all phones from iPhone XS, Pixel 3, and recent mid-to-high-end Samsung models support eSIM.

-• Scan the QR: on iPhone, Settings > Mobile Data > Add eSIM; on Android, Settings > Connections > SIM > Add.
+• Scan the QR: on iPhone, Settings > Cellular > Add eSIM; on Android, Settings > Connections > SIM > Add.

-• Activate data roaming for the eSIM upon landing (it's internal to the plan, generates no extra charges).
+• Activate eSIM data roaming upon landing (it's internal to the plan, no extra charges).

-• Select the eSIM as your data line and keep your Spanish number for calls on WiFi.
+• Select the eSIM as your data line and keep your home number for calls on WiFi.

-If you've never done it, our step-by-step guide to international eSIM shows you the process with screenshots.
-And remember: with PuraSim, you have 24/7 support in Spanish in case anything gets stuck.
+If you've never done it, our step-by-step guide on how to install an eSIM shows you the process with screenshots.
+And remember: with PuraSim, you have 24/7 Spanish support if anything gets stuck at the moment.

 Areas: Punta Cana, Santo Domingo, Samaná and more

-Each area of the country has its character and coverage level.
+Each area of the country has its own character and level of coverage.
 Punta Cana and Bávaro concentrate the large resorts in the east: here, 4G is solid on avenues and in shopping centers, although within all-inclusive resorts, WiFi is usually limited or paid, another reason to carry your own data.
 Santo Domingo, the capital, offers the best connectivity in the country, ideal for strolling through the Colonial Zone with guides on your mobile.

-In an all-inclusive resort, don't assume that free WiFi reaches the beach or your room.
-Many charge a multi-dollar daily upgrade for a stable signal, so an eSIM with a few GB is usually cheaper and more flexible.
+At an all-inclusive resort, don't assume that free WiFi reaches the beach or your room.
+Many charge a several-dollar-a-day upgrade for a stable signal, so a low-GB eSIM is usually cheaper and offers more freedom.

 Practical tips: tourist card, currency and resorts

-Before your trip, it's a good idea to clarify a couple of formalities.
-The Dominican tourist card has usually been included in the airline ticket for most airlines for years, but always check if this is your case; you will also need to fill out the electronic entry and exit form (E-Ticket) before traveling, and having data at the airport helps you do it without stress.
+Before your trip, it's a good idea to clarify a few procedures.
+The Dominican tourist card is usually included in the airline ticket for most airlines for years, but always check if this is your case; you will also have to fill out the electronic entry and exit form (E-Ticket) before traveling, and having data at the airport helps to do it without stress.

-• Tips: In restaurants, the 10% legal service charge plus an 18% tax is usually already included; check the bill before adding extra.
+• Tips: in restaurants, the 10% legal service charge plus an 18% tax is usually included; check the bill before adding extra.

 • Plugs: Type A/B and 110V, same as the USA; bring an adapter if you're coming from Europe.

-• All-inclusive resorts: confirm what your wristband covers and which activities or premium WiFi are paid for separately.
+• All-inclusive resorts: confirm what the wristband covers and what activities or premium WiFi are paid separately.

-• Excursions: book excursions to Saona or Samaná in advance and save your confirmations on your mobile.
+• Excursions: book Saona or Samaná trips in advance and save the confirmations on your mobile.

 Prices: traditional roaming vs eSIM

-Here's the difference that's most noticeable in your wallet.
-Your operator's international charges in the Dominican Republic can skyrocket: outside the European Union, data is billed at very high rates per megabyte if you don't have a specific add-on, and it's easy to end up with charges of tens or hundreds of euros after a week of normal use.
+Here's where the biggest difference in your wallet comes into play.
+Your operator's international charges in the Dominican Republic can skyrocket: outside the European Union, data is billed at very high rates per megabyte if you don't have a specific bundle, and it's easy to end up with charges of tens or hundreds of euros after a week of normal use.
 That's why so many travelers return with a nasty surprise on their bill.

 Option Estimated cost Advantages Disadvantages

-Your operator's plan High, per MB or expensive add-on No changes needed Risk of unexpected bill
+Your operator's rate High, per MB or expensive bundle No changes needed Risk of unexpected bill

-Local SIM at destination Medium Local rates Queues, passport, change of number
+Local SIM at destination Medium Local rates Queuing, passport, changing numbers

-PuraSim eSIM From $0.85 Active upon arrival, no roaming, hotspot included Compatible mobile needed
+PuraSim eSIM From $0.85 Active on arrival, no roaming, hotspot included Requires compatible mobile

 With an eSIM, you know exactly what you're paying before you leave.
 PuraSim plans start from $0.85, you connect without roaming, share via hotspot, and have Spanish support.
-To understand why classic roaming is so expensive, read what roaming is.
-And if your next stop is Mexico, check out the guide to eSIM for Mexico in 2 weeks.
+To understand why traditional roaming is so expensive, read eSIM vs roaming, where we compare both options line by line.
+And if your next stop after the Caribbean is South America, check out the guide to eSIM for Colombia.

 Frequently asked questions